chicolucio/chicolucio.github.io/_pages/home.md

 [Contact Me!](contact.md){: .btn .btn--warning .btn--large}
 {: .text-center}

-Currently, I develop predictive models and data pipelines for large-scale projects in meteorology and energy infrastructure at Necto Systems, including work with Climatempo.
-Previously, I supported accounting analytics initiatives at Uber (also via Necto), and taught Python and Data Science at Hashtag Treinamentos, a leading online education platform in Brazil.
+Currently, I am part of the *recommendations team at LuizaLabs* (via Tecla T), leveraging LLMs and BigQuery to enhance the e-commerce experience.
+Previously, I developed predictive models for meteorology and energy infrastructure at Necto Systems (including work with Climatempo), supported accounting analytics at Uber, and taught Python and Data Science at Hashtag Treinamentos.

 Before moving into the tech industry, I spent over a decade in academia.
 I founded a research group focused on developing visual tools to teach abstract